By Markey Read

 And the next time you accept a position, do more research, get a full job description, talk to future co-workers about the company and the position, and watch for the signs of potential trouble.
 Always get a written offer so you can read it and make a counter offer.

-If you are not clear, talk to people whose opinion you trust.
+If you are still not sure, talk to people whose opinion you trust.
 This could be a former employer, a relative, a mentor, a career counselor, or a former teacher.
 Whomever you choose, be clear that you asked for advice and be prepared to receive it.

 Ultimately, the decision is yours, and so is the responsibility.